manuparra/htmlcountdown/README.md

-# htmlcountdown
+# HTML COUNTDOWN
-This is a simple and customisable HTML countdown.
+This is a simple and customisable HTML countdown of hours, minutes and seconds.
 Parameters are configurable via URL.